sb0123/pipenv-cookiecutter/README.md

 git push -u origin master
 # Pushes the changes in your local repository up to the remote repository you specified as the origin
 ```

+## Update SharePoint Links
+The cookiecutter template README.rst comes with generic links to the Distributions and Documentation that will need updating once you have followed all the instructions above.

+If you already have the correct folder setup within your product folder, then its just a matter of copy-pasting those links over the current ones.

+If those folders don't exist, you will need to create the folders described in the [Anmut Workstream folders README](https://anmut.sharepoint.com/:w:/g/EYBW8XH-_79OqGboZSckSDIBcwOgb84VRC1MaSz3nsy35Q?e=jTmHg1) before copy-pasting the folder links over the current ones.

 ## Failed tests
 Each time a test fails at the push stage, the packages will likely implement a set of improvements to your code which will then need to be manually re-added and committed.